A Misericordia University Education

 - For the purposes of a second degree, the core curriculum is waived with the exception of those courses required for the major.

 Graduates of Misericordia University who wish to return for a second major may do so by completing only the requirements necessary for the second major.
 The registrar will post a statement on the official transcript stating “requirements completed for a second major in ….”
-Students cannot declare second majors in Interdisciplinary Studies or Professional Studies.
-See individual department policies regarding standards for second majors.
+Students cannot declare second majors in Professional Studies.
+See individual department policies regarding requirements for second majors.

 Student Identity Verification Procedures and Distance Education